molit123/cse15l-lab-reports/lab-report-3-week-6.md

     ![Config](lab-report-3-images/config_location.png)

-* I typed in the following into the config file.
-The text following `Host` is the alias that I chose.
-It also contains the hostname and username for logging into ieng6.
+* I typed the following into the config file.
+The text that follows `Host` is the alias that I chose.
+The file also contains the hostname and username for logging into ieng6.

     ![Config Content](lab-report-3-images/config_content.png)